eis-group-opensource/vti-router/README.md

 VTI IPSEC router with AWS and AZURE compatibility

 ## Getting Started
+This is linux router, compatible with Azure and AWS IPSEC VPN's.

 See DOCS directory, 'Introduction' document.
 In short, this is Virtual Appliance (but we post scripts separately so you can recreate it) which works as a router,